Getty Images

 Evolution of CMSes

 When web content management (WCM) began, the standard WCM architecture was decoupled in nature.
 People created, designed and stored content on the back-end server.
-Everything was published to separate web servers, which hosted the websites, for security reasons and because the early web servers were not that powerful.
+They published everything to separate web servers, which hosted the websites for security reasons and because early web servers were not that powerful.

 A headless CMS is a content repository that supports a structured content model with a set of RESTful APIs.

 Headless CMSes enable organizations to keep as much interactivity on their websites and social media profiles as they need.
-These systems take the decoupled architecture a step further.
+These systems take the decoupled architecture a step further, removing all CMS components from the web server.
 The headless CMS is unaware of which services and applications use the content, so any system within the organization can use content items.

 Is headless CMS the future?

-For mid-sized to large organizations with teams that manage content for multiple channels, a headless CMS can improve efficiency.
-Over time, those benefits increase, as will omnichannel publishing.
-Analysts have also noted the trend, including Forrester, and demonstrated how established CMS vendors are investing in the technology.
+For midsize to large organizations with teams that manage content for multiple channels, a headless CMS can improve efficiency.
+Over time, that efficiency can increase and omnichannel publishing can improve.
+Analyst firms, such as Forrester, have also noted the trend and demonstrated how established CMS vendors are investing in the technology.

-The parallels with the drive to content services in the enterprise content management (ECM) space also indicate that headless CMS is the future.
+The parallels with the shift to content services in the enterprise content management (ECM) space also indicate that headless CMS is the future.
 A significant number of organizations successfully store content independently in a structured manner, while different applications or channels use the content.
-Some headless CMS vendors may look at the content services market and decide to address ECM challenges.
+Some headless CMS vendors might look at the content services market and decide to address ECM challenges.

 Key takeaways

-Organizations that move to a headless CMS can save themselves work in the future.
+Additionally, organizations that move to a headless CMS can save themselves work in the future.
 As companies typically redesign their websites every few years, isolating content from future redesigns makes an organization more agile online.
+Headless CMSes also require smaller updates to the underlying software components, reducing risk amid infrastructure updates.

 Any organization that wants to change its web and content infrastructure must consider a headless CMS.
 It is part of the future for CMSes.